pkorac/pk-website-2026/site/pages/ai-product-sprint.md

-# AI Product Sprint – from idea to working alpha/MVP in 7 weeks
+# AI Product Sprint – from idea to working alpha/MVP in 8 weeks

 A focused, end-to-end sprint for teams who want to _ship something real_ – not spend a quarter debating what “AI strategy” means.

+## What you can expect

 You’ll work directly with me, typically alongside a small team from my Creative Crow collective.
 I lead the sprint and stay hands-on throughout, while bringing in trusted collaborators (product design and engineering/creative technology) to move quickly without cutting corners.